aryanrawlani28/Rain/README.md

 > (PS - This started from ~#20.

 It is quite similiar, or atleast developed by keeping "Realm of the Mad God" in mind and thus, you'll see a lot of similiarities.
+This is not a complete game, but rather a project to learn and try many important game programming aspects.

 Only requirement for Rain to run on your system is to have Java installed.